 Introduction: The introduction serves to provide a focus (statement of main idea), a reason to listen (significance of the main idea), and an orientation (division of the presentation).
 Identify the problem and focus on the scientific observations that led to your seminar title.
-Include some background information and end your
+Include some background information and end your introduction with purpose of your seminar or what do you want your audience to leave your presentation with.

-OBJECTIVES; what do you hope to achieve at the end of presentation
+Objectives; what do you hope to achieve at the end of presentation